-For clarification, there are two types of trespass, namely trespass to the person and trespass to land.
-As with anything requiring individual expansion, we will begin by looking at trespass to the person.
+To clarify, there are two types of trespass, namely trespass to the person and trespass to land; and so here we will begin by looking at trespass to the person.

 Trespass to the person

 Trespass to the person includes three torts, ranging from (i) battery (ii) assault and (iii) false imprisonment, as first truly defined by Goff LJ in Collins v Warlock when he said:

 “An assault is an act which causes another person to apprehend the infliction of immediate, unlawful, force on his person; a battery is the actual infliction of unlawful force on another person.
 Both assault and battery are forms of trespass to the person.
 Another form of trespass to the person is false imprisonment, which is the unlawful imposition of constraint upon another’s freedom of movement from a particular place.”Collins v Warlock

 While claiming accidental causes, the defendant in Williams v Humphrey was found liable for battery after pushing the victim into a swimming pool, whereupon the claimant broke his ankle.
 Given that the intention to push the victim was present, no argument to the contrary could reasonably stand and so damages were awarded.